mvandorp/l4d2_tickrate_enabler/README.txt

 Enables the "-tickrate" switch to be used from the command line to set the game's tickrate.

 Patches Boomer Vomit behavior to fix an issue where vomit range scaled inversely with tickrate.

+Removes global upper-limits on the max client data rate (was 30000), and removes the (30k) limits on rate control cvars:
+- sv_maxrate
+- sv_minrate
+- net_splitpacket_maxrate

 ======================
 Instructions